Bill Tanner: Film appearances

-In The Man with the Golden Gun, Bill Tanner is only seen briefly in the film and is not mentioned by name until the end credits.
-He appears in M's office with M and Colthorpe, discussing Francisco Scaramanga, who has sent a bullet to MI6 printed with Bond's ID number.
+In The Man with the Golden Gun, Bill Tanner (Michael Goodliffe) is only seen briefly in the film and is not mentioned by name until the end credits.
+He appears in M (Bernard Lee)'s office with M and Colthorpe (James Cossins), discussing Francisco Scaramanga (Christopher Lee), who has sent a bullet to MI6 printed with Bond (Roger Moore)'s ID number.
 He explains Scaramanga's fingerprints on the bullet were verified by the CIA, and that Scaramanga is attempting to provoke a battle with MI6.
 This leads to Bond being sent to find Scaramanga.

 In For Your Eyes Only, Bill Tanner (now played by James Villiers due to Michael Goodliffe's death in 1976) is given a bigger role, as Bernard Lee, who played M, had died.
 Tanner is shown wearing an Old Wykehamist tie.
-He gives Bond his assignment (along with Sir Fredrick Gray), which sends him to find Hector Gonzales.
-Bond is unable to get information from Gonzales later on because Melina Havelock kills him after Bond is captured.
-Tanner then gets upset at him for not getting any information and letting Melina murder him.
-Tanner is last seen at the end of the film, when he connects the Prime Minister and Bond by phone.
-Unknowingly though, Bond is not there and it is merely a talking parrot that ends up "flirting" with the Prime Minister.
+He gives Bond his assignment (along with Geoffrey Keen's character Sir Fredrick Gray), which sends him to find Hector Gonzales (Stefan Kalipha).
+Bond is unable to get information from Gonzales later on because Melina Havelock (Carole Bouquet) kills him after Bond is captured.
+Tanner then gets upset at Bond for not getting any information and letting Melina murder Gonzales.
+Tanner is last seen at the end of the film, when he connects the Prime Minister Margaret Thatcher (Janet Brown) and Bond by phone.
+Unknown to Tanner and the Prime Minister, Bond is not there and it is merely a talking parrot that ends up "flirting" with the Prime Minister.
 In Octopussy, the role of M was recast with Robert Brown, so Tanner did not appear.

-In GoldenEye, Tanner is only briefly seen in the Situation Room when the GoldenEye weapon is set off.
-Tanner calls the new M, "the Evil Queen of Numbers," unaware that she is right behind him.
-As Michael Kitchen was unable to reprise his role for Tomorrow Never Dies, the character of Charles Robinson, was created in his stead.
+In GoldenEye, Tanner (Michael Kitchen) is only briefly seen in the Situation Room when the GoldenEye weapon is set off.
+Tanner calls the new M (Judi Dench) "the Evil Queen of Numbers," unaware that she is right behind him.
+As Michael Kitchen was unable to reprise his role for Tomorrow Never Dies, the character of Charles Robinson (Colin Salmon) was created in his stead.

-In The World Is Not Enough, Tanner is seen at the Scotland MI6 building debriefing the agents on the murder of Sir Robert King, father of Elektra King.
-When Bond comes to the conclusion that the terrorist Renard is behind it, Tanner is seen with them talking about what Renard can do or is planning to do.
-He is only seen again twice, when Elektra, the true mastermind of her father's murder, contacts M to draw her in to be kidnapped, and finally at the end of the film as R is attempting to find Bond.
+In The World Is Not Enough, Tanner is seen at the Scotland MI6 building debriefing the agents on the murder of Sir Robert King (David Calder), father of Elektra King (Sophie Marceau).
+When Bond comes to the conclusion that the terrorist Renard (Robert Carlyle) is behind the murder, Tanner is seen talking about what Renard can do or is planning to do.
+He is only seen again twice, when Elektra, the true mastermind of her father's murder, contacts M to draw her in to be kidnapped, and finally at the end of the film as R (John Cleese) is attempting to find Bond.

-Tanner had never been considered a regular cinematic character until 2008's Quantum of Solace.
-He was played by a different actor, Rory Kinnear, giving Judi Dench (who played M) the distinction of having played opposite two different actors playing the role of Tanner.
-Kinnear is also the godson of Dench's late husband Michael Williams.
-Kinnear reprised the role of Tanner in Skyfall, Spectre, and No Time to Die.
+Tanner had never been considered a regular cinematic character until 2008's Quantum of Solace where he was first played by Rory Kinnear who reprised the role of Tanner in Skyfall, Spectre, and No Time to Die.
 Kinnear also voices Tanner and provides his likeness for the 2010 remake of the GoldenEye game and the original games James Bond 007: Blood Stone and 007 Legends.